-Trio Telepatico released their first CD in 2014 and played concerts in Belgium, the Netherlands and Germany.
-In the fall of 2017, the ensemble collaborated on the “Message to the Population” project in the context of the commemoration of The Great War.
-Together with Kotjesvolk they released moving music that has since also been released on a double CD.
+In 2017, the ensemble participated in the project “Message to the Population” as part of the commemoration of The Great War.
+Together with Kotjesvolk they performed moving music that has since been released on a double CD.

 Pieter-Jan is often asked to play in freelance projects.
 These projects range from chamber music ensembles to orchestras.
 Some notable performances include orchestra performances with conductors such as Ser Simon Rattle, Timo Nuoranne, Clive Brown and Ivo Venkov.